Pronto in Italian: The Complete Guide [With Examples and Pronunciation]

-The versatile pronto is intensely useful and applicable to many situations.
+The versatile word pronto (ready) in Italian is very useful and applicable to many situations.

-You’ll find this word in the home, on the go, on shopping expeditions, out to dinner… wherever you are and whatever you’re doing, count on pronto to make the conversation even better!
+You’ll find this word everywhere!
+You can use pronto at home, on the go, on shopping expeditions and even when you go out for dinner.
+Wherever you are and whatever you’re doing, count on pronto to make the conversation even better!

 When You Answer a Phone